binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 "_Docker Security Scanning is available as an add-on to Docker hosted private repositories on both Docker Cloud and Docker Hub._".
 You also have to [opt in](https://docs.docker.com/docker-cloud/builds/image-scan/#/opt-in-to-docker-security-scanning) and pay for it.
 Docker Security Scanning is also now available on the new [Enterprise Edition](https://blog.docker.com/2017/03/docker-enterprise-edition/).
 The scan compares the SHA of each component in the image with those in an up to date CVE database for known vulnerabilities.
 This is a good start, but is not free and does not do enough.
 Images are scanned on push and the results indexed so that when new CVE databases are available, comparisons can continue to be made.

-It's up to the person consuming images from the docker hub to assess whether or not they have vulnerabilities.
+It's up to the person consuming images from Docker Hub to assess whether or not they have vulnerabilities.
 Whether unofficial or [official](https://github.com/docker-library/official-images), it is your responsibility.
 Check the [Hardening Docker Host, Engine and Containers](#vps-countermeasures-docker-hardening-docker-host-engine-and-containers) section for tooling to assist with finding vulnerabilities in your Docker hosts and images.

 Your priority before you start testing images for vulnerable contents, is to understand the following: